lander2k2/kube-cluster/README.md

 ### kube-cluster script
 This script coordinates the bootstrapping process by moving files between nodes.
 Alter this script if you have to coordinate other operations between nodes.

+### Dedicated etcd
+If you need to run a dedicated etcd cluster, you will need to create new image builds and terraform configs for the etcd nodes.

 ## TODO
 * pull down kubeconfig to use locally